 Course Reserves (formerly Adopt-a-Text)

-Course Reserves (formerly Adopt-a-Text), will be open in Canvas on Tuesday, February 16, 2021 for Spring term.
+Course Reserves (formerly Adopt-a-Text), will be open in Canvas on Monday, August 2, 2021 for Fall term.

-Library staff will acquire as many ebooks as possible for Spring classes.
+Library staff will acquire as many ebooks as possible for classes.

 Note: many common textbooks are not available for electronic purchase by the Library due to publisher licensing restrictions.

-A master list of all textbooks for Spring term will be updated on the Registrar and Library websites for students to consult as soon as submissions are processed.
+A master list of all textbooks for the current term will be updated on the Registrar and Library websites for students to consult as soon as submissions are processed.